top of page

 Children's play area in the Ashkelon Sea Park.

 Delilah Beach is south of the marina, has 3 breakwaters and is ideal for children and adult swimming.
 There is a parking lot above the beach with blue and white Pango parking which is free to Ashkelon residents, senior citizens and the disabled.
 The beach area is large.
-Between the breakwaters and the beach the water is fairly shallow, but it is much deeper in the areas between the breakwaters themselves and there are mini-waves.
+Between the breakwaters and the beach the water is fairly shallow, but it is much deeper in the areas between the breakwaters and there are mini-waves.

 The Ashkelon Promenade is located on the cliff beginning above Bar Kochba Beach.
 There and back takes about 30 minutes and is a distance of 1½ Km.
 There are green lawns and plenty of benches.
 There are restrooms by the path.